benjaminchait/at-work/how-to-benjamin.md

 **Simplify.** And then simplify it again.
 I believe this is some of the hardest work, but when you get it right, it’s ✨ magical ✨

 **Be kind.** We won’t always agree on everything.
-That’s probably good!
+That’s good!
 But when facing disagreements, I strongly prefer that we respectfully and kindly explore our positions.
+Help me understand where you’re coming from!
 I believe that building great products happens best when we’re operating as a strong team.
 As humans, we have distractions, emotions; we have both bad and good days; we have a world beyond work.
-Just remember that we’re all people living our own lives.
+Just remember that we’re all people living our own lives, and to do good work.

 **Bias toward action.**